walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 The exercept is from a letter about the Jack the Ripper murders from the *Pall Mall Gazette* published on September 28, 1888

+Now let's take the same materials but highlight for each word.
+REWORKS  THIS PIECE

+![topic modeling highlights])(/assets/topic-modeling-highlights.png)

 > How does this work?